 Earthquakes, Hurricanes and Sending Her to College

 I knew exactly what it was the minute the couch swayed.
 An earthquake in upstate New York.
 I’d been through “the big one” in San Francisco in 1989.
 So when I felt the gentle rocking, and then the stillness, my thoughts flicked to the fragility of our place on this fairly fragile planet.
+Can always go to Golden Retrofit & Foundation Repair, if need it, guys know their job well.

 Sometimes nature mirrors our own interior landscape.
 And so the late summer and early fall before I sent my girl off to college continued to be a crazy quilt of disasters; fires in Texas, hurricane Irene, followed by the aptly named “Lee” and then Katia, whipping those of us on the east coast into more paroxysms of frenzy.
 My own rising anxiety was trebled by watching pre-Irene cable news coverage for eight hours straight.
 Not recommended to keep calm and carry on.